memorammstein/anzen-frontend-challenge/README.md

     - Cons: No markup/component modularity/reusability.
 Functionalities (js) not easily implementable in an scalable way.
 - Template Engine-rendered page:
     - Pros: Good middleground between raw html and component-based (easier to translate to the latter).
 Added development features (conditions, imports, etc.).
 Can be compiled to no-js target.
-    - Cons: Each templating engine has a different syntax (would need to translate back to html/jsx/... if stack is changed).
+    - Cons: Added project setup required.
+Each templating engine has a different syntax (would need to translate back to html/jsx/... if stack is changed).
 Depending on engine, syntax might be cumbersome to maintain and add attributes/metadata to.
 In a team, it would be an extra learning curve for many.
 - Component-based application:
     - Pros: Modular approach, potentially faster to implement functionalities, existing ecosystems, etc...
     - Cons: No static page target (js required).